pytorch/torchtune/docs/source/examples/configs.rst

     .. grid-item-card:: :octicon:`mortar-board;1em;` What you will learn

-      * How to write a YAML config and run a recipe with it
+      * How to write a valid YAML config and run a recipe with it
       * How to use :code:`instantiate` and :code:`parse` APIs
       * How to effectively use configs and CLI overrides for running recipes